geopython/stetl/docs/code.rst

 -----------------

 There are several entry points through which Stetl can be called.
-The most common is to use the commandline script `bin\stetl`.
+The most common is to use the commandline script `bin/stetl`.
 This command should be available after doing an install.

 In some contexts like integrations